-This information shows that even BEFORE we are born we are swimming in a sea of chemicals coming from mom and the environment.
-This is why detoxification is such an important concept and something we must do on a daily basis to keep our bodies healthy.
+This information shows that even before we're born we are swimming in a sea of chemicals coming from mom and the environment.
+This is why detoxification is such an important concept and something we must do daily to keep our bodies healthy.

 Natural Detoxification 101

-Now that you understand the ubiquitous nature of these environmental toxins, I’m going to share some simple and effective ways to reduce exposure, and how to remove them from your body.
+Now that you understand the pervasiveness of these environmental toxins, I’m going to share some simple, effective ways to reduce exposure and remove them from your body.
 When it comes to detoxification, I want you to remember these two steps:

 - Reduce exposure